 Some question if the expiration dates should be there at all.
 Are they just attempting to make more money by ensuring that people discard their strips before they actually need to?
 While companies are without a doubt in business to make money, that simply isn’t the case for why manufactures use expiration dates on test strips.
 Taking it from the words of LifeScan, part of the company that makes OneTouch strips:

 “the expiration dates are there for a reason, the enzymes die out within a year and half from manufacture date”.

 What this basically indicates is that companies such as this are legally obligated to err on the side of caution.
 If they relocate their expiration dates back, all it would take is one faulty testing strip to land them in trouble.
 By making the expiration day possibly a bit earlier than it always requires to be, they’re securing themselves from problems.
 Not all of them are always self-seeking.
 They simply want to make sure that they can guarantee their product, particularly given that it’s so important.

 As a waste prevention focused business, we have to stick to the rules.
 Expired strips are simply not safe to buy, use, or redistribute.

 Also, we’ve been asked “Do you buy used test strips?”… No, we do not.

-We can purchase test strips with 8 months before expiration, but at a reduced price.
+We can purchase test strips with 8 months before expiration but we prefer to buy your unwanted extras with at least a year left on them.
 Contact us at 260-255-6140 if you have any questions.